SumiSastri/dev-blogs/docs/Java/part10_11-java-abstraction-interfaces.md

 __Abstract Classes a form of runtime polymorphism__

 - Enforces the contract between super class and subclasses

+__It can not be the blue print for a new class as it is the master blue print__

 - Implementation of the subclass is based on fulfilling the contract set out by the super class
 - The subclass `extends` the data and behaviours of the superclass
 - A class creates several new objects, and an abstract class creates several new classes